anan44/it-starts-with-clojure/materials/4-state-in-clojure/2-storing-state-with-atom.md

 ## [atom](https://clojuredocs.org/clojure.core/atom)

 Atom is a special object that we can define and later modify with functions.
-With atoms Clojure applications can take care of state in concurrent applications with out much hustle.
+With atoms Clojure applications can take care of state in concurrent applications with out much of a hustle.
-If you have tried doing this in other languages like Java or Python, might know that it is not completely trivial task usually.
+If you have tried doing this in other languages like Java or Python, might know that it is not entirely trivial task usually.
 [Race condition](https://en.wikipedia.org/wiki/Race_condition) is a good example of an issue caused by poorly managed state.
 We won't be doing concurrency on this guide, since it is way out of our scope.